 The initial release was developed using Meteor which offered rapid prototyping and reactive development at the price of insane performance problems at scale.
 Read on to find out the technical background of the project.

-The initial release was made under the Masters of Development banner, a group run by Jicyphex.
+Release was made under the Masters of Development banner, a group run by Jicyphex.
 I later left the group along with the developers of the original game modes for various reasons.
 I was the sole developer at that time.
-The overwhelming response to the release resulted in a complete crash of the optimized Meteor app.
+The overwhelming response to the release resulted in a complete crash of the unoptimized Meteor app.

-I spent around a week attempting to scale the app, rewriting several parts to no real avail.
-The result was incredibly expensive over-the-top hosting solutions for what was ultimately a somewhat simple app at that point.
+I spent around a week attempting to scale the system, rewriting several parts to no real avail.
+The result was incredibly expensive over-the-top hosting solutions for what was ultimately a somewhat simple app.
 It quickly became clear that a full rewrite was necessary.
 Using different technologies that allowed me to develop every single component of the system from the ground up, I re-wrote D2Moddin in a three day period, while streaming my development, often in nine to ten hour periods.

 The re-release went far smoother than the initial release of the platform.
 Over time I added more features to the system, and several contributors joined the project.

 Finally Valve's system was announced and implemented in game, in their Dota 2 Workshop Tools announcement.

 I was the lead developer for the project, but members of the community contributed with GitHub issue reports, and in particular, I would like to thank the two contributors who joined the project later in its development:

 - Ilian000 began with contributions to the mod manager and later became a core developer of the project, ultimately re-writing the Windows UI for the mod manager.